lightning1377/php-sql-intellisense/README.md

 Contributions to this extension are welcome!
 If you'd like to contribute, please check out the GitHub repository and submit a pull request.

+### Feature RoadMap

+-   Add support for more libraries (it only supports pdo at the moment) and sql languages
+-   Add command for linting every php file in a project, to find invalid table/field names
+-   ...

 ## For More Information

 You can find more information about Visual Studio Code's Markdown support and syntax reference using the following links: